EDIorg/ezCatalog/README.md

 ```
 <iframe loading="lazy" src="https://EDIorg.github.io/ezCatalog/public/demo.html" scrolling="no" allow="fullscreen" width="100%" height="2700px"></iframe>
 ```
+8. If you would like your catalog to reference data packages in the EDI staging environment, search for the string `pasta.lternet` and replace with `pasta-s.lternet` in the files:
+   - `/harvester/pasta_harvester.mjs`
+   - `/public/pasta.js`

 To see an example of how to embed the catalog in a web page `<iframe>`, view the page source code of the [Jornada Basin LTER Data Catalog](https://lter.jornada.nmsu.edu/data-catalog/) or experiment using the W3Schools [HTML Tryit editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro).